For events where you need to carry your running kit and food it’s essential to get the weight and fit of your running backpack or vest just right.

-If you're training on your own, or competing in a one day event, then you need a backpack that will hold the essentials of survival kit, snacks, water and navigation.
-You should be able to fit this into a 10lt pack.
+If you're training on your own, or competing in a one-day event, then you need a backpack that will hold the essentials of survival kit, snacks, water and navigation.
+You should be able to fit this into an 8L pack.

-The OMM Last Drop is a 10lt pack: super light, it's just a shell, no extras, and at 310g it's not adding to your burden.
-You can add a reservoir bladder.
-The advantage of the OMM packs is the whistle that’s built into every chest strap – something that’s required by many adventure races, plus a removable foam pad that protects your back from prodding bag contents but can be also be used as a pillow/seat mat.
+The advantage of the OMM packs is the whistle that’s built into every chest strap – something that’s required by many adventure races – plus a removable foam pad that protects your back from prodding bag contents, but can be also be used as a pillow / seat mat.

 Weekend / 2-Day Events